ChloeL-E/msp3-trailfinders/TESTING.md

     -    #### Validators

-         * W3C Markup Validator, W3C CSS Validator Services were used to validate this project to ensure that there were no syntax errors in the project.
-Each file was tested through the relevant Validator.
+         * W3C Markup Validator was used to validate this project to ensure that there were no syntax errors in the project.
+Each page was tested through and found to have no error or warnings.

-         * Markup Validator
+         * HTML Validator
             1. Go Walking! - ![W3C Markup Validator](trailfinders/static/media/documentation_images/index_validation.png)
             2. Login -![W3C Markup Validator]()
             3. Register -![W3C Markup Validator]()